base on :package: Mac App Store command-line interface <h1 align="center">

 #### `mas list`

-`mas list` displays all the applications on your Mac that were installed from the Mac App Store.
+`mas list` outputs all the apps on your Mac that were installed from the App

 ```console